-Seahawks mailbag: Is there a way to get anything for Earl Thomas?
-And why does Russell Wilson get sacked so much?
+Seahawks mailbag: Tag-and-trade Earl Thomas?
+Why does Russell Wilson get sacked so much?

 Could the Seahawks still get anything in exchange for Earl Thomas?
 And why does Russell Wilson keep getting sacked so much?
 That and more in our latest Seahawks mailbag.

+It’s time for another Seahawks mailbag, where we answer your offseason questions.

-We’ll start with a question that came via e-mail:
+We’ll start with a question that came via email:

-Q: Would it be beneficial to place the franchise tag on Earl Thomas and then negotiate a trade (for 2019 picks!) with the likes of Kansas City or Dallas instead of letting him walk without any return?
-I guess you run the risk that you can’t get a trade done, for whatever reason (reduced market value, the Cowboys might get him for free in 2020, etc.) and you are stuck with an unhappy player on a bloated one-year deal when you can really use that cap space on current needs.
-But it just seems to be the worst of all worlds that the Seahawks have gotten to the point where one of best players at his position plays for the team but they can’t come to an agreement over what his value is, and they get neither his play nor his value in a trade.
+Q: Would it be beneficial to place the franchise tag on safety Earl Thomas and then negotiate a trade (for 2019 draft picks!) with the likes of Kansas City or Dallas, instead of letting him walk without any return?
+I guess you run the risk that you can’t get a trade done and you are stuck with an unhappy player on a bloated, one-year deal.
+One of best players at free safety plays for the Seahawks, but they can’t agree on his value, and they would get neither his play nor his value in a trade.
 Signed, a Seahawk in 9er Land.

-A: It’s an intriguing thought, but I think you sort of answered your own question.
+A: It’s an intriguing thought, but I think you sort of answered your question.

-For one, I think it would be difficult to get much of anything for Thomas in that scenario, when a team would be potentially taking him on just a one-year rental and potentially having to do so while paying a salary that would likely border on the $12 million range in 2019 (tag numbers haven’t been set yet but the number for a safety last year was $11.287 million.
+I think it would be difficult to get much for Thomas in that scenario, when a team would be potentially taking him on just a one-year rental and potentially having to do so while paying a salary that would likely be around $12 million in 2019 (tag numbers haven’t been set, but the number for a safety last year was $11.287 million.
 Thomas made $10 million a year on his old Seattle deal).
-Remember that not only is the tag number a guaranteed salary but all of it also goes onto that year’s salary cap.
+Not only is the tag number a guaranteed salary, but all of it also goes onto that year’s salary cap.
 Since you mentioned the Cowboys, last year’s tag number would give Thomas the fourth-highest cap number of any player on the Dallas roster in 2019.
 Would they want to accept that plus then give Seattle a whole lot for Thomas?
-Sure, a team such as Dallas could trade for Thomas and then work out their own deal for him.
-But Thomas wouldn’t likely want less than the tag number and teams might decide they could still just wait another year for him to become a free agent and get him more cheaply then.
+Sure, a team such as Dallas could trade for Thomas and then work out its own deal for him.
+But Thomas likely wouldn’t want less than the tag number, and teams might decide they could just wait another year for him to become a free agent and get him cheaper then.

 Most Read Sports Stories